Email Processing in Lua

 cure

-path is the path to the scanned email attachment.
+path is a path to an attachment of the message being scanned.
 The cure(path) function returns true if the attachment is harmless or has been cured.
 If the attachment cannot be cured, the function returns false.

 Identical to calling cure(ctx.message.leaf_parts()) if the function argument is not specified.
-Returns true if all the attachments are harmless or have been cured.
+The function returns true if all attachments are harmless or have been cured.
 If at least one attachment cannot be cured, the function returns false.

 Function